InCountry logo

 Using the improper parameters for protected fields may result in problems with value searchability or record saving.

-The newly added PROTECTED field will appear on the list with other PROTECTED fields that are attributed to the currently selected Salesforce object.
+The newly added protected field will appear on the list with other protected fields that are attributed to the currently selected Salesforce object.
 These fields will be processed by the package and shown according to the configured data regulation policy.

 • dtkSha256